City/Town: • Jacksonville |

 Table of Contents

 The Jones Brothers Furniture Company was founded in 1902, following the boom that occurred after the Great Fire of 1901.
-It was owned by W. G. and Michael K. Jones, who employed their younger brother R. L. Jones to work in the store.
-They had a building built in 1913 on Main Street which was later demolished in the 1960s.
+It was owned by brothers Washington Geiger and Michael K. Jones, who employed their younger brother Robert Lester Jones to work in the store.
+Up until the 1950s, Jones Brothers Furniture operated out of a building at 114 West Bay Street, which was later demolished in the 1960s.

 Standard Furniture Building

-In later years, R. L. Jones’ sons purchased Jones Brothers Furniture Company and merged the two companies together, forming one of the largest family-owned businesses.
-They kept the Jones Brothers’ name and continued operating out of the Hogan Street building.
+Sometime in the 1950s, Jones’ sons purchased their uncle’s Jones Brothers Furniture Company and merged the two companies together, forming one of the largest family-owned businesses in the city.
+They kept the Jones Brothers name and continued operating out of the Hogan Street building.

-Now empty and in a state of neglect, there were plans to turn the building into an office complex for attorneys who frequent the courthouse just a few blocks away, but that never came to fruition.
-As of 2020, ACE JAX LLC, led by managers Elias Hionides and Andy Allen of Atlantic Beach, plan on renovating the first floor into a residential lobby, a restaurant or coffee shop, and office space.
-The second floor will feature a fitness center.
-The second through seven floors will also contain one-bedroom apartment units ranging in size.
+The building, now empty and neglected, had previous plans to be converted into an office complex for attorneys frequenting the nearby courthouse.
+However, those plans never materialized.
+As of 2020, ACE JAX LLC, managed by Elias Hionides and Andy Allen from Atlantic Beach, aims to renovate the first floor into a residential lobby, a restaurant or coffee shop, and office spaces.
+The second floor will feature a fitness center, while the second through seventh floors will include one-bedroom apartment units of varying sizes.

 You can read about the Jones Brothers Furniture Building and many other abandoned places in my books, Abandoned Jacksonville: Remnants of the River City and Abandoned Jacksonville: Ruins of the First Coast.